Mudpuppy12/ares-renown-plugin/README.md

 #### achievements
 The plugin comes with two predefined achievements.
 More can be added here.

+#### cron_message_category
+This is the forum category that the regular cron job will post to.
+Default is "Announcements".

+#### cron_message_title
+Title for the regular forum post, as this will depend on context and time span.

+#### cron_regular_check
+Configure here the time at which the cron job will run.

+#### cron_renown_days
+This value defines the number of days that will be considered for the regular renown check.

 #### renown_fields
 These fields will be shown in the webportal renown management route.

 #### renown_group
 Define here the group that will as family/organisation benefit from their members' renown.
 For example "house" or "family".
+Please use lowercase for this entry.

 #### renown_members
 Here you can define which kinds of characters are considered in the renown system.
 Entries will be "group" and "value", for instance "faction" and "Noble".
 If you change this to "{}", all approved characters will be considered.